wn9237/rest_spec/markdowns/api/mailfolder_post_messages.md

-# Create
+# Create Message

-Create a new Create Message.
+Use this API to create a new Message.
 #### HTTP request
 ```http
 to be completed....